kslong/kred/README.md

 ## Using overlaps regions to improve the background matching

-The various scripts abave allow one to produce swarped imaged for each tile, but they do not include any attempt to match backgrounds between images.
+The various scripts above allow one to produce swarped imaged for each tile, but they do not include any attempt to match backgrounds between images.

-In order to improve backrouund matching one should run the scripts below, after at least MefProp has been run on a field.
+In order to improve backrouund matching one should run the scripts below.
+They depend on MefPrep having been run on a field, BUT the other steps in the standard processing are unnecessary.

 The routines should be run in the following order.